 Debt consolidation loans or debt management?

-What is a debt management plan?
+What is a debt management plan (DMP)?

-• Ask creditors to accept reduced payments
+• Ask them to accept lower payments

 • Ask for interest and charges to be stopped

-Find out more about debt management plans
+Find out more about debt management plans.

 How does bankruptcy work?